 This standard has been produced by the British Standards Institute.
 The BSI is appointed by the government as the national standards body.
 As the world’s first of its kind, the BSI was established in 1901.
 The BSI uses a collaborative approach, engaging with government bodies, industry experts, trade associations and consumers to develop standards.

-The standard is widely used on a variety of fences including railings.
-It is used on mild steel, (low carbon steel fences), designed to be long-lasting and strong.
-Available in a range of heights and grades and is often used in for perimeter demarcation.
+The standard is widely used on a variety of fences, including railings.
+In addition, it is used on mild steel (low carbon steel fences), designed to be long-lasting and strong.
+Available in a range of heights and grades and is often used for perimeter demarcation.

 The BS 1722-9 covers requirements for protective treatment.
 However, it doesn’t cover maintenance of the fence after installation.
-The standard is in place to cover the minimum requirements for workmanship and materials of the more common types of metal railing in order to ensure satisfactory service for the purchaser.
-When railings are bought that have been manufactured to the BS 1722-9 standard, it is guaranteed that the manufactured has followed the British standard.
+The standard is in place to cover the minimum requirements for quality and materials of the more common types of metal railing to ensure satisfactory service for the purchaser.
+When railings are bought that have been manufactured to the BS 1722-9 standard, it is guaranteed that they have followed the British standard.

 The standard also helps manufacturers and installers by removing unnecessary minor variations in the demands of purchasers.
 It details specific requirements for fence components and also how the fence should be constructed.
-It includes requirements for the size of components as well as the permissible tolerances on size.
+In addition, it includes requirements for the size of components and the permissible tolerances on size.

-The BS1722 Part 9 is important as it helps improve the quality and safety of products and systems as well as ensuring the health and safety of workers.
-Steel fences which don’t follow these standards are likely to be of a poor and even dangerous quality.
+The BS1722 Part 9 is important as it helps improve the quality and safety of products and systems and ensures the health and safety of workers.
+For example, steel fences that don’t follow these standards are likely to be poor and even dangerous.